SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/royal-mail-parcel-collect.md

 next:
   description: ''
 ---
 The collections service integration automates the return process, reducing manual work and potential errors associated with managing returns and tracking items.

 > 🚧 *Important*
 >
-> *Before using this feature, make sure to enable the**'Collect'** integration via the [integration activation](https://docs.intersoftsapient.net/docs/integration-activation) page.*
+> *Before using this feature, make sure to enable the**Collect** integration via the [integration activation](https://docs.intersoftsapient.net/docs/integration-activation) page.*

 If you want to enable your customers to have their returns collected from their homes, you can create a Royal Mail shipment using one of Royal Mail's return services <Glossary>TSN Tracked Returns 24</Glossary> or <Glossary>TSS Tracked Returns 48</Glossary>.
 Please ensure to meet [all the requirements](https://docs.intersoftsapient.net/docs/royal-mail-returns) when creating a returns shipment.
 You can then request a Royal Mail collection for the <Glossary>shipment</Glossary>.

 > 🚧 *Important*
 >